brianglass/anastasis/files/tuesday_matins.md

 <span style="mso-font-kerning:10.0pt">**Ode 9.
 The Irmos.**</span>

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-font-kerning: 10.0pt">Â“Who of those born of earth has heard the like?
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-font-kerning: 10.0pt">“Who of those born of earth has heard the like?
 Or who has ever seen that a Virgin has been found to bear in her womb and give birth to a babe with pangs?
 Such is your wonder.
-And, pure Mother of God, we magnify you.Â”</span>
+And, pure Mother of God, we magnify you.”</span>

 <span style="mso-font-kerning:10.0pt">**Troparia.**</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-font-kerning: 10.0pt">How dreadful is your tribunal, at which I wait to be judged, and, as I pass through the whole time of my life in indifference, I am quite insensitive to how fearful it is!
 Turn me back, only Creator, as you turned back Manasses who had offended.</span>

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-font-kerning: 10.0pt">Â‘Put a stop, O ChristÂ’, I cry out to you, Â‘to the steams of my unnumbered evils, by granting me showers of tears that wash away the defilement that I acquired through folly.
-And save me, you who in mercy saved the harlot when she repented from her soul.Â’</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-font-kerning: 10.0pt">‘Put a stop, O Christ’, I cry out to you, ‘to the steams of my unnumbered evils, by granting me showers of tears that wash away the defilement that I acquired through folly.
+And save me, you who in mercy saved the harlot when she repented from her soul.’</span>

 <span style="mso-font-kerning:10.0pt">**Of the Martyrs.**</span>